 7. Can I get a single room?
 Can I stay in the hermitages?

 All rooms are private, many with a private bath.
 We do not reserve the hermitages for the Silent Directed Weekends.
 Even though you are in silence during the retreat, you are part of a community.
 If a hermitage stay interests you, consider scheduling a custom retreat experience (click here for more information).

 Enjoy delicious, home-cooked meals prepared on site.
 Many of our vegetables and fruits are organically grown on nearby land owned and tended to by the Franciscan Sisters of Perpetual Adoration.
 While we cannot accommodate all dietary restrictions, we're happy to work with you on options if you give us ample advance notice.

 9. I can't afford this right now.
 Do you offer financial assistance?

 Yes!
 In the spirit of St. Francis and St. Clare, we do not turn anyone away for inability to pay.
 Please call our office manager, Laurie Swan, at 608-791-5279 to confidentially discuss payment options and discounts.

 10. It sounds intriguing, but I can't make it that weekend.
 Can I do this another time?

 Our staff spiritual directors are happy to work with you on a custom retreat experience.
 Please call us at 608-791-5295 for more information or click here.

 11. Are there recreational opportunities?

 La Crosse is home to some of the most beautiful bluffs and valleys in the Midwest.
 The FSC is conveniently located near the Mississippi River and several trails for hiking, running, bicycling or cross-country skiing, depending on the time of year.
-You'll have access to the historic Mary of the Angels Chapel and an outdoor labyrinth.
+You'll also have access to the historic Mary of the Angels Chapel, our lending library and our art room.
 Information about all these possibilities will be in your welcome folder when you arrive.